Connect with us

 Verbal communication

 Do not rely on verbal promises.
-Instead, let the company communicate in writing all the terms and conditions and the recourse you have if you are unsatisfied with their goods or services.
+Instead, let the company communicate in writing all the terms and the recourse you have if you are unsatisfied with their goods or services.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.